Note that this documentation needs to be updated to the latest version.

 }

-Now that the BAC application, the BAC platform have been defined, it has become possible to connect them.
+Now that the BAC application and the BAC platform have been defined, it has become possible to connect them.
 This leads to the BAC System that is presented as follows.

 main component BACSystem {